caltemose/indent-fixer/README.md

 `node converter.js -d ./directory-to-parse -m tts4` (convert tabs to 4 spaces)

+## Installing Globally

+I have not added this package to NPM.
+If you want to use it globally, clone/download the repo, install the dependencies and then run `npm link` from the repo directory to add this to your global packages.
+You can then run the app from the cli like so:

+`fix-indentation -d <dir> -m <mode>`

+Use one of the following modes:

+- stt4 (convert 4 spaces to tabs)
+- sst2 (convert 2 spaces to tabs)
+- tts4 (convert tabs to 4 spaces)
+- tts2 (convert tabs to 2 spaces)

 ## Disclaimer

 **This is by no means production quality** but it gets the job done for me.
 It is quasi-bulletproof but not as bulletproof as it could be.